FakeDeath94/WirelessRedstone/README.md

 ### Status
 [![Build Status](https://travis-ci.org/WirelessRedstoneGroup/WirelessRedstone.svg?branch=master)](https://travis-ci.org/WirelessRedstoneGroup/WirelessRedstone)

+## Why?

+Forking this since SBDPlugins's version didn't work for me on Paper 1.21, I will be updating this fork until further notice, unfortunately my Java skills aren't there so there might be bugs and issues.
+This version has been tested on Paper 1.21-57-0e02aa5 (MC: 1.21) and it "seems" to work just fine.
+Enjoy!

 ## WirelessRedstone
 Welcome on the official page of the Wireless Redstone plugin.
 [Spigot page.](https://www.spigotmc.org/resources/wirelessredstone.8251/)

 This repository contains a fork which will not be actively maintained.
 I'm not delivering support on this plugin.

 ### Changes
-- Changed native API version to Spigot 1.19.2
+- Changed native API version to Spigot 1.21.1
-- Moved plugin to Java 11
-- Dropped support for Spigot 1.12.x and lower, also dropped support for WorldEdit 6
-- Removed updatechecker, metrics and sentry
-- Updated dependencies
+- Fixed Version check to recognize Paper 1.21-57-0e02aa5 (MC: 1.21) as a valid build.

 ## Maven
 Maven >3.5.0 is required to build this plugin due to the revision tag.